JonasPardon/laravel-event-visualizer/README.md

 ## Usage

+Visit `your-app.test/event-visualizer` on a non-production environment.

-This package will currently not auto-discover listeners and jobs.
+Initially, this might not show a lot of information as this package will currently not auto-discover listeners and jobs.

 To make sure your listeners and jobs are linked together, add the following snippets wherever applicable: